cyberwithfavour/Soc-labs/README.md

 # 👩🏽‍💻 About Me

-I'm **Nmesoma Favour**, an aspiring Cybersecurity Analyst with a growing interest in Security Operations, Cloud Security, and Digital Forensics.
+I'm **Okanu Favour**, an aspiring Cybersecurity Analyst with a growing interest in Security Operations, Cloud Security, and Digital Forensics.

 I created this repository to document my practical investigations, improve my analytical skills, and showcase my growth through consistent hands-on practice.